emmbryo/flash-me/test/manual-tests/test-description.md

 * A form should appear:
   * The top part shows an input field and a search button
   * The bottom part is a form with several input fields (word, translation, gap sentence/sentences, pronunciation and full sentence/sentences and a save button)
+  * There should be a warning text at the bottom of the page, describing the limitations of the automatic process for filling in the word info

 ### Search a word
 3.2: Type in the dutch word belangrijk and press the search button